armonic/armonic/README.md

 Let's try it:

-`smartonic --host localhost //WebSite//start`
+`smartonic-cli-local //WebSite//start`

-Then, follow it and see read messages which simulates the deployment of a website.
+Then, follow it and see messages which simulates the deployment of a website.

 Full documentation
 ------------------